Monkfish3000/Monkfish3000/README.md

 interested in them very hard work sometimes.

-- 🌱 I’m currently learning many different things but my main focus tends to be FrontEnd technologies - React, Svelte etc. I'm always trying to hone my Javascript skills and the learn the latest library.
+- 🌱 I’m currently learning many different things but my main focus tends to be FrontEnd technologies - React, Svelte etc. I'm always trying to hone my Javascript and Typescript skills and the learn the latest library.

 <!---